Dental Crowns in Ottawa

 General Anesthesia

-Complete unconsciousness with zero awareness, administered by board-certified medical anesthesiologists (Dr. Hesham Talab, MD MSc PhD FRCPC FASE and Dr. Asad Mirghassemi, MD MSc FRCPC).
-Best for severe dental anxiety, multiple crowns, or complex cases requiring extended time.
-Hospital-grade safety in our dental clinic.
-Learn about general anesthesia
+Complete unconsciousness with zero awareness, administered by board-certified medical anesthesiologists.
+Best for severe dental anxiety, multiple crowns, or complex cases.

 Understanding When Crowns Are the Best Solution

-When decay affects multiple tooth surfaces or has hollowed out significant structure, fillings often fail.
-Crowns provide complete coverage and strength.
+Large Cavities or Decay: When decay affects multiple tooth surfaces or has hollowed out significant structure.

-Years of grinding or acid erosion can wear teeth down significantly.
-Crowns rebuild lost height and protect remaining tooth structure.
+Severe Wear: Years of grinding or acid erosion wearing teeth down significantly.

-When existing large fillings crack, develop decay around edges, or repeatedly fail, crowns provide more reliable long-term protection.
+Failed Large Fillings: When existing large fillings crack, develop decay, or repeatedly fail.

-Crowns are placed on top of dental implants to replace missing teeth.
+Dental Implant Restoration: Crowns placed on top of dental implants to replace missing teeth.

 Choosing the Right Material for Your Needs